-- Tires must be made specifically to bear the weight of the load being transported.
-Larger loads place additional stress on tires and tires designed for heavier loads must be used when appropriate.
+- Tires must be manufactured specially to bear the weight of the load being transported.
+More massive loads place additional stress on tires and tires designed for heavier loads must be used when appropriate.

 - Tire pressure must be checked and maintained at appropriate levels.
 When tires are under or overinflated, they do not wear properly and are more prone to blowouts.

-- Tread level must be monitored and bald tires must be replaced.
-In many cases, a simple visual check will reveal that a tire is bald or has little tread remaining but drivers are in a hurry to get back on the road and assume that the tire will be fine.
+- Tread level must be monitored, and bald tires must be replaced.
+In many cases, a simple visual check will reveal that a tire is bald or has little tread remaining, but drivers are in a hurry to get back on the road and assume that the tire will not explode or flatten.
 By continually putting off a tire replacement, they are putting their lives and the lives of others in jeopardy.

 Accidents Caused by Tire Blowouts on Semi-Trucks

-The mass and force behind large commercial trucks make them capable of incredible destruction and the victims of these accidents often suffer severe injuries.
-If lucky enough to survive the accident, victims are often affected by their injuries for the rest of their lives as common injuries from truck accidents include traumatic brain injuries, spinal injuries, deep lacerations and amputations, paralysis and shattered bones.
-It is tragic for anyone to need to endure these injuries over an issue that is completely preventable if drivers and maintenance staff would simply do their jobs and inspect their tires prior to driving.
+The mass and force behind large commercial trucks make them capable of incredible destruction, and the victims of these accidents often suffer severe injuries.
+If lucky enough to survive the crash, victims are commonly affected by their injuries for the rest of their lives as common injuries from truck accidents include traumatic brain injuries, spinal injuries, deep lacerations and amputations, paralysis and shattered bones.
+It is tragic for anyone to need to endure these injuries over an issue that is entirely preventable if drivers and maintenance staff would merely do their jobs and inspect their tires before driving.